BB DAY CAMP STAFF

 CIT Coordinator

-Lifeguards will join BB Camp in attending the Tuesday all-camp field trips to Klineline Pond.
+Lifeguards will join BB Camp in attending weekly all-camp field trips to Klineline Pond.
 Lifeguards will guard for BB Campers in the lake.
 This person must have a valid lifeguarding certificate and experience lifeguarding.
 18+.

 Site Director